eclipse-hono/hono/site/content/concepts/command-and-control.md

 IMPORTANT: **Not implemented in Hono 0.6 and just a DRAFT**

-When the (authenticated) device connects to the MQTT Adapter and wants to get commands, it subscribes to
+When the (authenticated) device is connected to the MQTT Adapter it receives commands on the topic:

 * `control/req/${command}/${hono-cmd-req-id}`